 - Regardless of the season, high or low, the park is never crowded

-- The dry conditions make for hazy skies, full of dust
+- Dry conditions make for hazy skies, full of dust

 October to April –Wet Season – Summer

-- The rain is very refreshing after the long dry winter
+- Rain is very refreshing after the long dry winter

 - The scenery is beautiful, flowers are abundant and the air is clear

 - Animals are healthy, and their newborns can be seen

 - Peak birding season with the arrival of migrant species

 - The heat can be oppressive